 What happens after the Gas Safety Certification inspection?

 Your engineer will issue the record after the inspection.
-While this can be done on the spot, it can take between 12 and 24 hours.
+While this can be done on the spot by using gas engineer software, but it can take between 12 and 24 hours.

 Can you fail the gas inspection?